 Ankita Lokhande Reacts To Kangana Ranaut's Interference During Manikarnika Shoot!

 Kangana Ranaut and controversies go hand in hand.
-Currently, she's gearing up for her upcoming film, Manikarnika and the film has been already dragged into controversies a couple of times.
+Currently, she's gearing up for her upcoming film, Manikarnika, and the film has been already dragged into controversies a couple of times.
 The project changed directors midway and there were reports of money trouble as well.
-Film's lead heroine Kangana Ranaut has ended up sharing the directorial credits with Krrish on the film.
+The film's lead heroine, Kangana Ranaut, has ended up sharing the directorial credits with Krrish.
 In conversation with PTI, Kangana's co-star Ankita Lokhande reacts to controversies and talks about Kangana like never before.

 Ankita Is All Praises For Kangana